agentlang-ai/agentlang-docs/docs/language/kernel/identity.md

 # Identity

-The `:Fractl.Kernel.Identity` component contain definitions for managing "user-identities" in a fractl application.
+The `:Fractl.Kernel.Identity` component contain definitions for managing "user-identities" in a Fractl application.

 ```clojure
 (entity :User